onflapp/gs-desktop/README.md

 If you use modern login manager, you will see two new xsessions (normal startup and safe mode) for you to choose to log in.

-Otherwise use `/System/bin/startgsde` to start the desktop manually or add it into your `~/.xinitrc`
+Otherwise, use `/System/bin/startgsde` to start the desktop within your existing X session or add to your `~/.xsessionrc` or `~/.xinitrc`.